MicrosoftDocs/dynamics365smb-docs/business-central/ui-define-customer-vendor-document-layouts.md

 You can now proceed to adjust the list with any custom report layouts or email addresses for the contacts that the documents must be sent to.

-## To select a custom report layout to use for the sales report layout
+## To select a custom report layout to use for the sales document layout
 If one or more of the report layouts that are defined in the **Document Layouts** page for the customer do not have a custom report layout defined, then you can quickly do that.

 1. On the **Document Layouts** page, on the line for a report layout that you want to use a custom layout for, choose the **Custom Layout Description** field.
 The field is either filled if customer layout is already selected or blank.